rpm-software-management/dnf/doc/conf_ref.rst

     satisfiable.
 Enable this if you want to experience broken dependencies in the repositories firsthand.
 The default is False.

+``cached_rpm_only``
+    :ref:`boolean <boolean-label>`

+    Loads only cashed rpms for repo or local repositories.
+DNF will not load any information from metadata from distant repositories, but only from cached rpms.
+It is handy for offline transaction where it is impossible to download additional rpms.

 ``check_config_file_age``
     :ref:`boolean <boolean-label>`